eveporcello/repo-to-presentation/README.md

 * **Better Repo Parsing:** currently assumes the repo has a solid README or code structure.
 We could expand to handle repos without too much documentation better.
 * **Performance Upgrades for Bigger Repos**: This could probably use some performance tuning to make sure even hefty repos are scannable.
 * **A full tutorial**: With more time, I would build the app step by step, enhance simplicity through refactoring, and make this an artifact that people can build together.

-## Thank You

-This was genuinely so fun.

-Thanks,
-Eve